-Country Ghana Zambia South Africa General tax Tax depreciation Tax depreciation Tax depreciation (wear and tear rules generally on a generally on allowance) for items not of a reducing balance straight line basis permanent nature, on a straight-line basis with specific with specific basis, with specific rates set out in a rates highlighted in rates highlighted South African Revenue Service the tax law in tax law (SARS) Interpretation Note.
-Oil and Gas 5-year straight line Oil and gas 100% deduction irrespective of basis follows general whether the company is in a taxable tax rules as income or assessed loss situation.
-Zambia is not an An additional deduction is granted oil producing for expenditure of a capital nature country equal to 100% for exploration and 50% for post-exploration (but preliminary to refining).
-Mining 5-year straight line 100% deduction 100% deduction for exploration basis for exploration expenditure subject to the discretion expenditure; 5- of the SARS Commissioner. year straight line Mining capital expenditure is fully deductible but limited to taxable
+Country Ghana Zambia South Africa General tax rules Tax depreciation generally on a reducing balance basis with specific rates highlighted in Tax depreciation generally on straight line basis with specific rates highlighted Tax depreciation (wear and tear allowance) for items not of a permanent nature, on a straight-line basis, with specific rates set out in a South African Revenue Service Oil and Gas the tax law 5-year straight line basis in tax law Oil and gas follows general tax rules as Zambia is not an oil producing country (SARS) Interpretation Note.
+100% deduction irrespective of whether the company is in a taxable income or assessed loss situation.
+An additional deduction is granted for expenditure of a capital nature equal to 100% for exploration and 50% for post-exploration (but preliminary to refining).
+Mining 5-year straight line basis 100% deduction for exploration expenditure; 5- year straight line 100% deduction for explorationexpenditure subject to the discretionof the SARS Commissioner.Mining capital expenditure is fullydeductible but limited to taxable